Silver Lake Railroad

 The Silver Lake Railroad is a heritage railway located in Madison, New Hampshire, USA.

 History

 Founded and owned by Neil Underwood, Silver Lake Railroad opened on July 7, 2007, operating from Madison Station (aka Silver Lake Depot) in the town of Madison.
 This station was a stop for the Boston and Maine Railroad from 1872 until passenger service ended on the line in 1961.

 The station has been restored over the period from 2002–2007, and much of its original features are intact.
 The original order boards and stationmaster office were undisturbed, as well as the interior of the station (now housing the Silver Lake post office), which displays its original varnished woodwork.

+From 2007 to 2017 the railroad ran "trackcar" train excursions using Fairmont A cars and custom built coaches.

-As of 2017, the railroad has ended it excursions and no longer does operations as they ran their last train that same year.
+As of September 2025 the railroad now offers railbike excursions known as "Silver Lake Railriders".

 Equipment

 Silver Lake Railroad's rolling and display stock currently at the station: